IT WON'T appear on most of our grocery lists and supermarkets don’t yet stock it.

-The 222-year-old OneOak tree was felled on the Blenheim Estate in January 2010 and while most of the timber is being used for furniture, buildings and joinery, Mr Blanc is using the sawdust to smoke salmon.
+The 222-year-old OneOak tree was felled on the Blenheim Estate in January 2010 and while most of the timber is being used for furniture, buildings and joinery, Mr Blanc is using the sawdust to

 The new dish – slow-cooked farmed Scottish salmon, cucumber, Wasabi dressing and pickled mouli – will appear on the menu at Le Manoir aux Quat' Saisons, in Great Milton, later this month.